nimwunnan/conceptuallabor.com/_texts/Introduction.md

 We cannot understand expertise or innovation without conceptual labor.
 Painter James McNeil Whistler was enormously influential on the development of modern painting, but his work was once ridiculed for its simplicity by critics who preferred classical technique.
 One such review led to a libel trial, where he famously defied the idea that the value of a painting was tied to the time spent painting it.
 When pressed if he asked market prices for “the labour of two days”, he responded: "No, I ask it for the knowledge I have gained in the work of a lifetime."

-A much more recent anecdote from economist Dan Ariley about a locksmith who lost wages as he gained mastery shows that the difficulty of putting a price on wisdom isn’t just a problem for professional artists.
+A much more recent [anecdote from economist Dan Ariley](https://www.youtube.com/watch?v=x8baBvOk0ng){:target="blank"} about a locksmith who lost wages as he gained mastery shows that the difficulty of putting a price on wisdom isn’t just a problem for professional artists.
 When the locksmith was still a novice, he would struggle with locks for hours at a time, sometimes breaking them.
 His customers waited and watched the whole process, and tipped him well for all of his hard work, even if they had to replace their lock.
 Once he became an expert, however, he could open locks in a fraction of the time, with apparent ease and without damaging them.
 Not only did this cause his customers to tip him less, but they started complaining about his base fee, even though they were getting a more valuable service.
 This locksmith had encountered his profession’s version of a refrain that painters have been hearing since at least Whistler’s time: “Well *I* could do *that.*”

 ## Conceiving of Work Is Work